JUNIORGBJ/StarFox_Zero_Localization-Tool/README.md

   <img alt="Visual Studio" src="https://img.shields.io/badge/Visual%20Studio-2022-5C2D91?style=for-the-badge">
 </p>

-## Visão Geral
+## Overview

-O **StarFox Zero Localization Tool** foi criado para facilitar a edição dos arquivos de texto do jogo com uma interface nativa em **C# + WinForms**.
+The **StarFox Zero Localization Tool** was created to facilitate editing of the game's text files with a native **C# + WinForms** interface.

-Além da edição de strings, o projeto também oferece ferramentas para:
+In addition to string editing, the project also offers tools for:

-- validar cobertura de charset;
+- validating charset coverage;
-- importar e exportar textos via CSV;
+- importing and exporting texts via CSV;
-- remapear caracteres e flags de idioma;
+- remapping characters and language flags;
-- criar e ajustar novos glyphs;
+- creating and adjusting new glyphs;
-- exportar e reimportar texturas associadas ao atlas de fonte;
+- exporting and reimporting textures associated with the font atlas;
-- extrair e reempacotar arquivos `.dat`, `.dtt`, `.eff` e `.evn`.
+- extracting and repacking `.dat`, `.dtt`, `.eff` and `.evn` files.

-## Destaques
+## Highlights

-- Interface desktop nativa, sem dependências web
+- Native desktop interface, no web dependencies
-- Compatível com o Designer do Visual Studio 2022
+- Compatible with Visual Studio 2022 Designer
-- Fluxo direto para abrir, editar, validar e salvar arquivos `.mcd`
+- Direct workflow to open, edit, validate and save `.mcd` files
-- Round-trip de tradução por CSV
+- CSV round‑trip translation
-- Preview visual do atlas e dos glyphs
+- Visual preview of the atlas and glyphs
-- Ferramenta integrada para reempacotamento de arquivos de jogo
+- Integrated tool for repacking game files

-## Recursos
+## Features

-### Editor de MCD
+### MCD Editor

-- abertura e salvamento de arquivos `.mcd`;
+- opening and saving `.mcd` files;
-- fechamento do arquivo atual com reset completo do estado da UI;
+- closing the current file with full UI state reset;
-- navegação por eventos e strings em árvore;
+- navigation through events and strings in a tree view;
-- edição direta do texto selecionado;
+- direct editing of selected text;
-- busca textual com navegação entre resultados;
+- textual search with navigation between results;
-- substituição individual e em lote.
+- individual and batch replacement.

-### Localização e charset
+### Localization and charset

-- validação de caracteres ausentes no charset;
+- validation of missing characters in the charset;
-- exportação das strings para CSV;
+- exporting strings to CSV;
-- importação de traduções a partir de CSV;
+- importing translations from CSV;
-- remapeamento de caractere-fonte para caractere-destino;
+- source‑to‑destination character remapping;
-- atualização de flags de idioma do caractere;
+- updating language flags of characters;
-- criação de novos caracteres com seleção visual da área do glyph;
+- creating new characters with visual glyph area selection;
-- ajuste fino de largura, altura e posição da seleção.
+- fine‑tuning width, height and position of the selection.

-### Texturas e preview
+### Textures and preview

-- preview do atlas de textura vinculado ao glyph;
+- preview of the texture atlas linked to the glyph;
-- visualização ampliada da região selecionada;
+- enlarged view of the selected region;
-- exportação da textura para DDS;
+- exporting the texture to DDS;
-- importação de DDS preservando o fluxo atual da ferramenta.
+- importing DDS while preserving the current tool workflow.

-### Arquivos DAT
+### DAT Files

-A ferramenta auxiliar de arquivos DAT permite:
+The DAT helper tool allows:

-- extrair arquivos `.dat`, `.dtt`, `.eff` e `.evn`;
+- extracting `.dat`, `.dtt`, `.eff` and `.evn` files;
-- reempacotar respeitando o layout original.
+- repacking while respecting the original layout.

 ## Stack